silphid/jen/README.md

 > Jen - *noun* (in Chinese philosophy) a compassionate love for humanity or for the world as a whole.

-Code generator for scaffolding microservices from Go templates boasting best practices.
+Code generator for scaffolding microservices from templates boasting best practices.

 ## Problem